JetBrains-Research/KEEPs/KEEP.md

 and developer will track that this error is not exposed outside the function.
 But with local errors, it is possible to guarantee the correctness of non-exposure on the type level.

-> Because of such limitedness of their applicability we may introduce another modifier (`local`) for local errors and use `private` modifier in a same way as for classes.
+> Because of such limitedness of their applicability we may introduce another modifier (`local`) for local errors
-> Or just do not have such a feature and leave everything on the programmer.
+> and use `private` modifier in a same way as for classes.

 > To expand the applicability of this feature,
 > we may introduce a common supertype for all errors plus all errors local to the current scope.
 > F.e. `Error@last` which is a supertype of `Error` and errors local to class of `last` and `last` function itself.

+> TODO: discuss if this feature really needed.
+>
+> IMO it is too complicated, not so useful and does not align with the other language.

 ### Operators

-TODO

 To make the feature more usable, we have to introduce the same operators as for nullable types.
 - `??.` -- conditional call
 - `??:` -- elvis operator
 - `?!!` -- force operator

+Semantics of these operators is obvious.

-TODO: Is it possible to re-use the same syntax as for nullable types?
+> Is it possible to re-use the same syntax as for nullable types?
+> Why not?
+> Actually it is a better design that also allows considering null as just an error type.
+> TODO: discuss

 ### Runtime representation